-Another related issue is that while it is feasible for a user to verify the private key fingerprint of the users whom they communicate with using one-to-one messaging, this paradigm does not scale well to group chat.
-For example, when a new user joins a group, they would need to verify fingerprints for every other member of the group, which is not feasible for any moderately sized group.
-This is only compounded by the difficulty of conducting key verification in existing tools [34, 35].
+Another related issue is that while it is feasible for a user to verify the private key fingerprint of the users whom they communicate with using one-to-one messaging, and this paradigm does not scale well to group chat.
+For example, when a new user joins a group, they would need to verify fingerprints for every other member of the group, which is not feasible for any moderately-sized group.
+This is only compounded by the difficulty of conducting key verification in existing tools [47, 48].

-Additional group management options.
+Adding additional group management options.
 Group management functionality across group chat applications is not consistent.
 In some cases, the feature set is simple, allowing anyone in the group to add or remove members of the group.
 Other tools allow for complex rules regarding who can manage the group's membership.
 For example, both WhatsApp and Facebook Messenger allow groups to be configured so that only administrators of the group can add or remove members.

 Still, there is room for improvement.
-While group chat tools often inform participants when a new member is added to a group, this is done as a message to the group and not as a persistent notification.
-As such, if the user is not actively monitoring the group, then it is very possible for the new member notification to be missed in the flood of other messages.
+While group chat tools often inform respondents when a new member is added to a group, this is done as a message to the group and not as a persistent notification.
+As such, if the user is not actively monitoring the group, then the new member notification can be missed in the flood of other messages.
 This makes it difficult for users to track who is in a group, impeding their ability to accurately self-filter what they share.

 We identify two possible solutions to this problem.
-First, the group management notifications could be made persistent, requiring them to be acknowledged by the users separately from notifications about chat messages.
+First, the group management notifications could be made persistent, requiring them to be acknowledged separately from notifications about chat messages.
 Second, annotations could be added next to usernames in the group membership roster or in the group message log.
-These annotations could indicate how recently the member had been added to the group and whether this change had been acknowledged by the user.
+These annotations could indicate how recently the member had been added to the group and whether the user had acknowledged this change.

 Helping users trust new group members.
-When a new member is added to the group, it can be difficult for users to know whether they should trust that user.
-Most commonly, they need to rely on their personal knowledge of the new group member.
+When a new member is added to the group, it can be challenging to know whether they should trust that user.
+Most commonly, they need to rely on their knowledge of the new group member.
 Unfortunately, this approach does not scale well for larger groups.

-Instead, tools could help participants understand how much they should trust new group members.
+Instead, tools could help users understand how much they should trust new group members.
 This could be accomplished using annotations next to usernames, similar to what we recommended for indicating newly added group members.
-These annotations could be used to quickly identify group members who: (a) the user has explicitly identified as a contact, (b) the user has interacted with in another group, or (c) the group member is a contact of one of the user's contacts.
-This last annotation is reminiscent of PGP's web-of-trust; while the web-of-trust largely failed in email [24], it may be that it provides a reasonable way to establish trust in group chat tools due to the more closed nature of these tools and their support for instantaneous communication.
+These annotations could be used to quickly identify group members who: (a) the user has explicitly identified as a contact, (b) the user has interacted within another group, or (c) the group member is a contact of one of the user's contacts.
+This last annotation is reminiscent of PGP's web-of-trust.
+While the web-of-trust largely failed in e-mail [36], it may be that it provides a reasonable way to establish trust in group chat tools due to the more closed nature of these tools and their support for instantaneous communication.
 This approach could also help address the key verification problem identified above.